 The Astove Wall is described as gazing down into an underwater Grand Canyon.
 It consists of the large flats and reef dropping a vertical 90 degrees, from ankle-deep water to water well over a kilometre deep.
 This unique feature makes it a perfect dive site.

 The atoll also has a rich and desolate history and is the cause of countless shipwrecks dating back to 1500 AD.
 It is also famous for the acclaimed underwater documentary “The Silent World”, partly filmed on the Astove Wall by Jacques Cousteau.

 Astove Atoll is the place for catching the largest flats-caught Giant Trevallies in the Indian Ocean as well as many other species.
 Its shallow lagoon, surrounded by sheer drop-offs, makes the experience unique.

-The Astove Island Lodge staff includes an Alphonse Fishing Company manageress and local IDC staff, and is operated in such a way as to maximize fishing time.
+The Astove Atoll staff includes an Alphonse Fishing Company manageress and local IDC staff, and is operated in such a way as to maximize fishing time.

 Join our community to get regular updates about our fishing adventures, guide updates and special offers.